Trivivium/devops-2k20/postmortem.md

 **Procedure**:

+In the security audit, we tried to follow OWASP guidelines for developing a secure application [Application Security Verification Standard](https://owasp-aasvs.readthedocs.io/en/latest/)
+One of the points is to [Verify that secrets, API keys, and passwords are not included in the source code, or online source code repositories](https://owasp-aasvs.readthedocs.io/en/latest/requirement-2.29.html)
+We realized that we are storing the admin password to the database in our docker-compose file.
+It is not optimal unless you can change the password in our system which you cannot.
+That is a huge security flaw and must be solved.

+The solution to this would be to change the password and make the password an environmental constant instead.

+Next is the penetration test in which we have divided into several steps.

 - **Step 1**
 The first step is to make a port scan of the system.
 We use Nmap to get an overview of Enable OS detection and version detection and open ports.